 I love to flirt with color, particularly feminine colors, and most notably pink.
 And while a color doesn’t preclude maintaining a vintage French style, in the living room I’m sharing today, I went decidedly off my usual script.

-Following are 5 categories you can concentrate on when looking to try out a new decor style without a major commitment, whether it be farmhouse or glam, or any other attitude or concept.
+Following are several categories you can concentrate on when looking to try out a new decor style without a major commitment, whether it be French, industrial, farmhouse or glam, or any other attitude or concept, for that matter.

 Pillows and Throws

 Easily the fastest way to infuse a room with a new look, adding tossed pillows and throw blankets can introduce color, pattern and texture into a space.